Diabetes

 - Ketones ≥3.0 mmol/L, or moderate/large urine ketones.

-- Child, pregnancy, or significant co-illness → lower threshold for ED.
+- Children, pregnancy, or other co-illness → lower threshold for ED.

 Medications & Extras